Gerd Faltings: Career and research

 In 1994 as an ICM invited speaker in Zurich he gave a talk Mumford-Stabilität in der algebraischen Geometrie.
 Extending methods of Paul Vojta, he proved the Mordell–Lang conjecture, which is a generalization of the Mordell conjecture.
 Together with Gisbert Wüstholz, he reproved Roth's theorem, for which Roth had been awarded the Fields medal in 1958.

 In 1994, he returned to Germany and from 1994 to 2018, he was a director of the Max Planck Institute for Mathematics in Bonn.

 In 1996, he received the Gottfried Wilhelm Leibniz Prize of the Deutsche Forschungsgemeinschaft, which is the highest honour awarded in German research.

-Faltings was the formal supervisor of Shinichi Mochizuki, Wieslawa Niziol, Nikolai Dourov.
+Faltings has been the formal supervisor of over a dozen students, including Shinichi Mochizuki, Wieslawa Niziol, and Nikolai Dourov.

+Personal life

+Faltings married Angelika in 1984; she died in 2011.